TriumphTeam/docs/libraries/triumph-gui/scrollgui.md

         .scrollType(ScrollType.HORIZONTAL)
         .create();
 ```
-The scrollType if not specified will fallback to `ScrollType.VERTICAL`
+The scrollType if not specified will fall back to `ScrollType.VERTICAL`

 Just like the normal [GUI](gui.md) the first parameter is the rows the GUI should have.
 Like the [Paginated GUI](pagegui.md) the second parameter is to specify the page size, as in how big the page should be, in the example above it's 45 slots dedicated for the page.